UMD: A Globally Connected University

 Congratulations on the upcoming completion of your studies.
 As an international student there are some procedures and regulations you should keep in mind as you approach your final term.

 Immigration defines completion of program when all course requirements are completed for the degree.
 This means that once you have completed the required courses or submitted your thesis or dissertation, you have completed your program regardless of the semester of your graduation.

-According to Immigration, a student has completed the degree when she/he has satisfied all academic program requirements.
+According to Immigration, a student has completed the degree when they have satisfied all academic program requirements.
 This means your I-20 must end on the final day of the semester you are enrolled in your last required courses, regardless of the semester of your graduation.
 You may not request to take additional courses in a new semester once your required coursework has been completed, and you may not knowingly postpone the completion of your degree requirements (including the submission of the thesis/dissertation) for any perceived immigration or employment benefit.

 If you will be completing in Fall or Spring semester and do not need to be registered full-time to complete degree requirements, you must submit a Part-time Authorization Form (via iTerp) to ISSS by the end of the add/drop period.